 - DACA & resources for schools – The rhetoric of this election has left many immigrant children and families worried about their future and protection in this country.
 The Immigrant Legal Resource Center has created many resources to inform, prepare, and protect immigrants.
 ILRC has many resources on DACA and resources for schools as they play a critical role in supporting immigrant families.

-- Immigrant rights in schools and health facilities – The National Immigration Law Center hosted this webinar after the 2016 election sharing the strategies and actions that schools and health facilities can take to protect undocumented students and patients.
-The presentation discusses campus safety policies, policies to protect patient information in healthcare, developments around DACA, and mobilization efforts.
+- Immigrant rights in schools and health facilities – The National Immigration Law Center hosted this presentation to discuss campus safety policies, policies to protect patient information in healthcare, developments around DACA, and mobilization efforts.

 As of March 9, 2021, the public charge policy finalized by the Trump administration is no longer in effect.
 This means that it is safe for immigrants and their families to use health, nutrition, and housing programs they qualify for.